 Following a presentation on the key findings of the panel, the experts engaged in an exchange of views on the legal and policy implications of the findings, and also discussed substantive and procedural aspects of international trade and investment law, international labour standard and FTA negotiations in the context of the dispute.

-In addition to his activities at ICTSD, he is also a Senior Fellow at the Centre for International Governance Innovation (CIGI) and a Visiting Senior Fellow at the Centre for Trade and Economic Integration (CTEI) of the Graduate Institute of International and Development Studies.
+Robert McDougall is an independent international trade law consultant.
+His areas of expertise include international economic governance, trade law, dispute settlement, digital trade, trade facilitation and sustainable development.
+He is also a Senior Fellow at the Centre for International Governance Innovation (CIGI) and a Visiting Senior Fellow at the Centre for Trade and Economic Integration (CTEI) of the Graduate Institute of International and Development Studies.

 Robert spent 15 years as an international trade lawyer and diplomat at Global Affairs Canada (formerly Foreign Affairs and International Trade Canada), during which time he provided trade law advice and litigated disputes at the World Trade Organization (WTO).
 As permanent delegate to the WTO for five years, he was Canada’s representative to the Dispute Settlement Body, in negotiations to improve the dispute settlement system, and in many disputes involving Canada.